BandaWorks/housework-undoer/README.md

 — What if I will put a reward on the housework tasks and when one of the girls finishes something, I'll give the reward to her?

 With that, the idea for Housework Undoer was born.

+## Tasks

+Parents:

+- [ ] **The history**: I want to see my children's completed tasks so I could give them bonus reward if they do the housework regularly

+- [ ] **List the chores**: I want to see list of housework tasks to know what tasks I've added and what tasks I should add next

+- [ ] **Grant HC rewards**: I want to be able to change the HC balance of children to reward them when they cooperate with each other to deal with the house chores

+Children:

+- [ ] **Today's housework**: I need to see the list of housework tasks with their rewards and descriptions, so to learn what I can do to get the reward

+- [ ] **Completing the chore**: I want to complete the task to get the reward

+- [ ] **Help Coins balance**: I want to see my balance so I could exchange Help Coins with my parents to get real money or things

 ## Instructions